lowdefy/lowdefy/packages/website/pages/blog/categories/case_studies/ingrain-complaints/content.md

 Decades of innovation and robust service delivery have made Ingrain a trusted partner to manufacturers of everything from food and beverages to pharmaceuticals and building materials.

-Ingrain realised that their complaints process lacked structure to reliably process customer support requirements.
+Ingrain realised that their complaints process required more structure to reliably process customer support cases.
 More than just a generic ticketing system, they needed to manage support case queries which requires a deeper investigation from multiple departments and roles within Ingrain.

 ## Ingrain's Challenges

-ldf Ingrain is composed of a number of departments, each with its own set of roles and procedures.
-Because Ingrain serves customers in the food and medical industries, doing an end-to-end investigation when customers experience product problems is paramount.
+Ingrain, like many businesses, is composed of multiple departments, each with its own distinct roles and processes.
+What makes their situation unique is the variation in the numerous industries they serve.

+Given that Ingrain manufactures essential ingredients for products such as food, beverages and pharmaceuticals, it is essential that they are able to conduct a thorough, end-to-end investigation when a product issue arises.

-Orchestrating case investigations across a business with multiple offices and factories has its challenges, all while maintaining a perfect audit history of all actions, comments and supporting documentation.
+Orchestrating case investigations across a business with multiple locations and mills has its challenges, all while maintaining a perfect audit history of all actions, comments and supporting documentation.

 A general purpose ticketing system may seem like a good solution, but off-the-shelf options cannot serve the department business process solution requirement such as: